Mishel-07/PinterestBot/README.md

 ## Contributing

-Contributions are welcome!
+Pull requests and ideas are always welcome!
-Feel free to submit issues or pull requests to improve this project.
-Make sure your changes are clean and well-documented.
+Please keep your contributions clean, tested, and documented.

 ## License

 This project is licensed under the [MIT License](LICENSE).
-You're free to use, modify, and distribute this bot with attribution.
+Use it freely, modify it, and share it with credit.